TimSVector/vc_scripts_submodule/README.md

 ```

 # Change log
-10/2025
+12/2025
+* Fixed a problem with a missing space before useCI
+* Updated script to account for CBA
-* Updated to keep in syhc with Jenkins integration
+* Updated to keep in sync with Jenkins integration
    * Encoding issues
    * Using @contextlib for file open
 * Adding support to work with BitBucket Pipelines